← Back to docs

 Inline styles are disabled by default.
 To allow them you must:

-Even then, JustHTML is conservative: it rejects declarations that look like they can load external resources (such as values containing url( or image-set(), as well as legacy constructs like expression(.
+Even then, JustHTML rejects declarations that look like they can load external resources (such as values containing url( or image-set(), as well as legacy constructs like expression(.
+Start from the conservative CSS_PRESET_TEXT preset.

 from justhtml import CSS_PRESET_TEXT, JustHTML, SanitizationPolicy, UrlPolicy